ZacAster/CITS4403_Project/README.md

 2 -> 5 -> 8 -> 11 -> 13 -> 12 -> 15 ...
 ```

-We do **not** assume in advance that a sharp tipping point exists.
-The experiments will show whether the model produces a clear transition.

-## How this differs from the Week 9 traffic-jam example

-The Week 9 example studies cars travelling on a highway.

-Our project is about **parking search** in a finite-capacity car park.

-Our model includes:

-- limited parking spaces;
-- cars circulating specifically to find parking;
-- parking spaces becoming occupied and later becoming free again;
-- a parking manoeuvre that temporarily blocks following cars;
-- later addition of an entry-control policy;
-- comparison of internal searching with outside waiting.

-The lecture traffic model is useful as a reference for simple vehicle movement, but the research question and main model behaviour are different.

 ## Current Checkpoint 2 goal